 Although you might be embarrassed to talk about a premature ejaculation issue, it is much more common than you think.
 Premature ejaculation is a problem many men will have to deal with throughout their sexual lives, whether it's related to decreasing hormone levels or an underlying medical condition.

 It is a problem that most people learn to control as they get more sexual experience, but that doesn't give much comfort to those who find that the race is over before it has even started.
-While there are some pharmacological remedies to the problem, exercises can be done to help a man and his partner have a more fulfilling sex life.
+While there are some pharmacological remedies to the problem, exercise for premature ejaculation can help you have a more fulfilling sex life.

 Learn to control your ejaculation by doing an exercise called the Kegel.
 Named after Dr. Arnold Kegel, this exercise helps your pubococcygeus, or PC, muscle get stronger.
 The PC muscle goes from the pubic bone to the tailbone along the floor of pelvic cavity.
 To strengthen this muscle, you can squeeze the PC muscle.
 You can do this by restricting your urine flow.
 Stop in midstream and then relax the muscle to allow the urine to flow.
 That is the PC muscle.

 You can squeeze this muscle at various times to strengthen it, not just during the urination process.
 For premature ejaculation, perform Kegels for 10 to 20 repetitions, three to four times per day.

 Read more: Advanced Kegel Exercises for Men